-Because a vast amount of costs was necessary for conducting the Recruitment Monitoring acoustic surveys using a sonar unit in the past, a recruitment index of age 1 fish estimated from results of much lower-cost trolling surveys has been currently being developed.
-Details of the trolling survey design, estimation method, results and its interpretation were documented in Itoh (2007), and Tsuda and Itoh (2017a).
-In addition, standardization of the trolling survey index (called "grid-type trolling index (GTI)") was described in Tsuda and Itoh (2017b, see also Tsuda and Itoh 2017c).
-The GTI was standardized by using all data which included those of trolling catch collected in past acoustic sonar surveys and those of trolling catch in past and current trolling surveys over the whole survey area containing survey-piston lines.
-Therefore, the GTI provides a single consistent indicator for age 1 SBT from 1996 to 2017.
-The trolling survey was not conducted in 2015 to use time effectively for analyzing other data.
+Because a vast amount of costs was necessary for conducting the Recruitment Monitoring acoustic surveys using a sonar unit in the past, a recruitment index of age 1 fish estimated from results of much lower-cost trolling surveys was developed.
+Details of the trolling survey design, estimation method, results and its interpretation were documented in Itoh (2007), and Itoh and Tsuda (2019a).
+In addition, standardization of the trolling survey index (called "grid-type trolling index (TRG)") was described in Itoh and Tsuda (2020b).
+The TRG was standardized by using all data which included those of trolling catch collected in past acoustic sonar surveys and those of trolling catch in past and current trolling surveys over the whole survey area containing survey-piston lines.
+Therefore, the TRG provides a single consistent indicator for age 1 SBT from 1996 to 2020.
+The trolling survey was not conducted in 2015 to use time for doing in-depth analyses of other data.

-Fig. 3-1 compares trends between of previously reported trolling indices and of the GTI.
+Fig. 3-1 compares trends between of previously reported trolling indices and of the TRG.
 For the previous trolling indices, only the bootstrap estimates of median were plotted.
-The median relative trends of both previous index and GTI appeared similar although there were some differences in trend due to standardization for the GTI.
-All these indices increased from 2005 to 2008 and have fluctuated since then.
+The median relative trends of both previous index and TRG appeared similar although there were some differences in trend due to standardization for the TRG.
+Both TRG and TRP indices increased from 2005 to 2008 and have fluctuated afterward showing somewhat decreasing trends.
+It should be noted that levels of TRG in recent years are near 2003 and 2005 levels, and TRP values in 2018 and 2019 are zero, suggesting potential lower recruitments in recent years.

 Cohorts of 1999, 2000, and 2001 (corresponding to the 2000, 2001, and 2002 trolling surveys) showed considerably low levels of recruitment.
-Now these cohorts have entered to age class 12+ and appeared in CPUE series in 2011 onward, showing somewhat slight and gradual declining trends (Fig. 1-5f).
+These cohorts have already entered to age class 12+ and appeared in CPUE series in 2011 onward, showing somewhat slight and gradual declining trends (Fig. 1-5f).

 Trends of trolling indices seem compatible with those of other indicators (e.g., Japanese longline CPUE), though there are some exceptions.
 Therefore, usefulness of the trolling indices to monitor age 1 SBT is apparent.
-Reliability of the trolling indices is still being verified and it is necessary to compare these indices with CPUE indicators for corresponded cohorts recruited into longline fishery for further verification (some comparisons are done in Tsuda and Itoh (2017b) and in this document).
-The trolling indices, especially for the GTI, could be used as quantitative indicators for recruitment.
+Reliability of the trolling indices is still being verified and it is necessary to compare these indices with CPUE indicators for corresponded cohorts recruited into longline fishery for further verification (some comparisons are done in Itoh and Tsuda (2020b)).
+The trolling indices, especially for the TRG, could be used as quantitative indicators for recruitment.